 Describing the food is often helpful when children are ignoring or refusing foods because it helps take away some of the unknown.
 If you are talking to an older child, you could just call them peas (ex: “I made some peas tonight and tried a spicy seasoning on them.
 Do they taste spicy to you?”)
 Or you could give them a silly name together (ex: “Oh my gosh, are those green dooble loodle’s?” or “Check out these Martian balls!”)

 You can tailor the names for preschoolers and even toddlers as they love to call food other things or relate it to something they know.

 While you will be “commenting” occasionally about food, don’t let it dominate the conversation, especially for the picky eater’s sake.
 There is nothing worse than feeling like you are under a microscope for the whole meal or having someone nagging you to “try the peas”.
 Use this time to talk about other topics your family is interested in or review/plan your day.
-Remember you want to create an atmosphere that i enjoyable.
-Read a lot more about why its so important not to pressure our kids to eat.
+Remember you want to create an atmosphere that is enjoyable, that’s why its so important not to pressure our kids to eat.

 #4 Picky Eating Tip: Be Engaged

 Although I just described how to talk to your kids during meal time, I know personally how great the temptation is to still multi-task.
 You may be spent and that 5 minutes may be the only ones you have to look through your magazine or respond to an email or set up the doctor’s appointment, and while I TOTALLY GET how important any of those things may be, I would ask you to think twice.

 We all know that our kid’s take in EVERYTHING that we do, and when we bring electronics or reading materials to the table, it certainly sets the precedent that this is acceptable for them AND that you have something else you would rather be doing.
 Also, if you have more than one kid, their behavior can get out of control in a hurry without you being fully present.